Lawrence Albert Joseph

 Sir Lawrence Joseph is an attorney and a politician from Grenada.

+He was born in Saint Andrew's in 1944.
 He has a degree from University of London, master of laws from University of London, barrister at law from Lincoln’s Inn, bachelor of sciences in economics from University of the West Indies.
 He first worked as an economist until start practising law in 1977.

-Joseph served as President of the Senate from 1984 to 1988 and from March 2013 to December 2014.
+He was also former party chairman on New National Party in 1984.
+He served as President of the Senate from 1984 to 1988.

+Joseph also served as the leader of government business, and before 2003 as minister of education and minister of labour.
 He was also appointed Speaker of the House of Representatives in 2003, and served from January 2004 to June 2008.

-Joseph also served as the leader of government business, and minister of education and Labour.
+Joseph served again as President of the Senate from March 2013 to December 2014.
 He was appointed acting Attorney General of Grenada in 2017.